What to Do if a Mercury Thermometer Breaks

 - duct tape, or shaving cream and small paint brush

-- powdered sulfur (optional)
+- optional: powdered sulfur

 Put on rubber, nitrile or latex gloves.

 If there are any broken pieces of glass or sharp objects, pick them up with care.
 Place all broken objects on a paper towel.
-Fold the paper towel and place in a zip lock bag.
+Fold the paper towel and place in a zip locking bag.
 Secure the bag and label it as directed by your local health or fire department.